Maroubra House has kicked off and is currently being set out on site.

 A significant milestone was reached over the weekend when the scaffolding was dismantled revealing the floating planes of our project under construction at 113 Cooper Street, Surry Hills.

 On site this morning in Mosman, Balmoral House was enjoying the autumn sun.
-The structure is coming up, the picture windows are formed and skylights are letting the morning light in.
+The structure is coming up very quickly, the picture windows are formed and skylights are letting the morning light in.

 The timber screen has been installed on Balmain House just in time for Easter.